Scroll:

 ZODIAKOS KYKLOS.
 Usually translated “belt or circle of animals.”
 A kyklos is a belt you wear, but it can also mean cycle or circle: you encircle yourself with a belt.
 Zodiakos derives from the root zoe, “the living, animal life.”
 Note, by the way, that Zoe appears in Gnostic cosmological texts where she is described as the “flame-born daughter” of Sophia — see below.
 Somewhere in metahistory.org I commented on the book Dionysos by comparative mythologist and friend of C. G. Jung, Karl Kerenyi, referring to the distinction (correct and essential) he makes between zoe and bios… Actually, it’s cited in NIHI:

-“Now when Sabaoth (Mother Star) had taken up the place of refuge in return for her metanoia, Pistis the Sophia gave to the Mother Star her daughter Zoe together with great authority so that she might instruct her about all things that exist in the Ogdoad.
-(On the Origin of the World, 104.26–31) Zoe is “life force,” but not just as manifested in biological, creaturely life.
+“Now when Sabaoth (Mother Star) had taken up the place of refuge in return for her metanoia, Pistis the Sophia gave to the Mother Star her daughter Zoe together with great authority so that she might instruct her about all things that exist in the Ogdoad (On the Origin of the World, 104.26–31).
+Zoe is “life force,” but not just as manifested in biological, creaturely life.
 Zoe is everlasting, self-renewing life.
-Immersion is the ecstatic life force produced the psychosomatic regeneration of the Mysteries.
-Mythologist Karl Kerenyi explains that ZOE is the Dionysian factor, the continuum of “indestructible life,” contrasted to BIOS, the limited biological life-process.”
+Immersion in the ecstatic life force produced the psychosomatic regeneration of the Mysteries.
+Mythologist Karl Kerenyi explains that ZOE is the Dionysian factor, the continuum of “indestructible life,” contrasted to BIOS, the limited biological life-process.

 * Ogdoad, the Eighth, is a Mystery term for the celestial realm of starry constellations.